AlexPetrusca/project-a-week/week 12 - fourier series/README.md

 # Fourier Series Sketch

 This p5.js sketch demonstrates how to use the Fourier series and phasors to approximate a square wave.
+It can be easily adapted to visualize other periodic functions as well.

+### Overview

 The **Fourier series** is a mathematical tool used to represent *periodic functions* as an *infinite sum of trigonometric functions* (i.e. sine and cosine functions).
 By taking more and more terms, we get increasingly accurate